UrbanWarlockGames/smrf-namegen/README.md

 # smrf-namegen
-Name and epithet generator for "Spoiled Meat, Rotten Flesh" made using python Run "namegenerator33.py" for the name generator or "epithetsgen33.py" for the epithets generator.
+Name and epithet generator for "Spoiled Meat, Rotten Flesh" made using Python.

+Run "namegenerator33.py" for the name generator or "epithetsgen33.py" for the epithets generator.